 To qualify for the GED test, you cannot already hold a high school diploma.
 In Nevada, applicants need to be state residents and at least 16 years old.
 For 16 or 17-year-olds, however, strict additional requirements apply.
 There’s no requirement to take a prep course or a practice test, but underage testers are required to show proof of readiness.
 Online testers must first attain passing scores on the GED Ready tests.
 Read also this post about the Nevada online GED exam.

-What is the GED cost in Nevada?
+What is the Nevada GED cost?

 In Nevada, the complete GED exam costs $124, whether taken at a testing facility or online.
 But the online GED exam will additionally set you back $28 for having to pass four GED Ready tests.
 However, if you are a student in Onsego’s Plan, you’ll get 4 GED Ready tests at no cost.
 You can take the sub-exams one at a time.